 The documents below are among the most widely used Cover Letters - you can fill out any generic Cover Letter and customize it to suit your particular needs whether you are applying for a job or filing documentation to a government agency.

 - Job Application Cover Letter.
 You can complete this short statement and send it along with the Resume and Job Application.
 Its purpose is to confirm your interest in the job and verify the educational and professional experience that will help you succeed as an employee.

 - Letter of Transmittal.
 Used to explain the intended use of the attached documents, this statement lists the files and indicates the recipient of the entire package.

 - Statement Letter.
 This type of Cover Letter is a bit different from others - it is typically longer since it contains more details about the issue at hand.
 Additionally, it can be prepared in any situation and context whether you need to provide instructions for the documentation or address the envelope to a particular person.

 The proper Cover Letter formatting is very important - you need to impress the recipient of the documentation whether they determine your academic future or employment, already employ you, or decide a legal matter you have to resolve.
 Follow these steps to compose a good Cover Letter:

-- Main body of the letter.
-In 2-4 paragraphs, you can introduce yourself, enter your position and the name of the organization you represent, state the purpose for writing, and explain the components of the envelope or attachments to your email.
-Try not to repeat information you submit in other documents - for instance, do not list your professional skills if you address them in your resume;
+- Work on the body of the letter.
+In 2 to 4 paragraphs, you can introduce yourself, enter your position and the name of the organization you represent, state the purpose for writing, and explain the components of the envelope or attachments to your email.
+Try not to repeat information you submit in other documents - for instance, do not list your professional skills if you address them in your resume.

 - Sign and date the document.
 You may send it via certified mail if you need to obtain a receipt (when sending documentation to a business, court, or government agency) or simply compose an email which is a better option if you are sending multiple copies of documents to various individuals and entities.